Recycling and Safe Disposal of Chemicals and Batteries

 - Smoke alarms

-- Batteries - lead acid batteries for cars and boats, etc
+- Batteries - regular batteries and lead acid batteries for cars and boats, etc

 - BCF fire extinguishers containing halon gases that affect the ozone layer